Antinym/ffxi-windower4-addons/roe/ReadMe.md

         * clearprogress : remove objectives even if they have non-zero progress (default false)
         * clearall : clears every objective before setting new ones (default false)
 8. blacklist [add|remove] <id> : blacklists a quest from ever being removed
-    - **_Antinym_** -- I am slowly working on mapping the record id's.
-Feel free to update the roe_map.lua file and submit a PR.
+    - **_Antinym_** -- There is a complete map of ids to record names, but using it is saved for future updates.